Subspecies:

 Northern Tree Lizard

 I saw three of these skittish lizards in the towering boulders and red rock cliffs of Capitol Reef National Park.
 All of them were on cliffs.
 None of them were on trees.
-So I'm not sure what to make of the subspecies name.
+This subspecies used to be called "Cliff Tree Lizard", but that was changed to "Northern Tree Lizard" at some point, maybe because thinking too hard about the name "Cliff Tree Lizard" just hurts your brain.